bassam-h20/basic-circuits-worksheet/README.md

 ### Task 4:
 ######Built on my previous circuit and added the following to it:
 1. 2 more LED lights, 3 in total
-2. 2 more 220 ohm resistors
+2. 2 more 220 ohm resistors with the LED lights
 3. 2 buttons each with a 10 KOhm resistor
 4. More Coil wires

 - Button 1 allows the user to turn the LED lights on or off

-- Button 2 allows the user to turn to LED lights in a sequence different to the first button, or change the direction of the light sequence
+- Button 2 allows the user to turn to LED lights in a reverse sequence, or change the direction of the light sequence

 ![led circuit 4](./LED_circuit4.jpeg)